rotki/rotki/docs/api.rst

        - pool_id: The identifier of the pool.
        - pool_name: The name of the pool.

-   :resjson list[object] staking_stats: A list of the staking details of the staking pools the address is currently staking in.
+   :resjson list[object] staking_details: A list of the staking details of the staking pools the address is currently staking in.

        - contract_address: The ADX staking contract address.
        - pool_id: The identifier of the pool.